xieph-hub/thinkats-app/content/insights/rpo-vs-inhouse-hiring.md

 ---
-RPO vs In‑House Hiring - When Each Model Wins
+title: RPO vs In‑House Hiring - When Each Model Wins
 date: 2025-10-20
 category: HR Strategy & Leadership
 excerpt: Deciding between building an internal recruiting engine or partnering with an RPO?
 Here’s a practical rubric.